jhudson8/backbone-query-parameters/readme.md

 Installation
 --------------
 Copy backbone.queryparams.js to your environment and include *after* backbone.js.
+This has been updated to support backbone 0.9.9.

 Query string route syntax
 -------------------------